-Procurement is a significant public sector activity worth $47.4 billion in 2016–17.
-This information report seeks to provide greater transparency on procurement activity in the Australian public sector.
-This information report is neither an audit nor an assurance review and presents no conclusions or opinions.
-The report presents in a variety of ways, including tables and figures, publicly available data from public sector procurement activity.
+The purpose of this information report is to provide transparency of, and insights on, Commonwealth entities’ self-reporting of procurement contracts on AusTender.
+This information report is neither an audit or assurance review and presents no conclusions or opinions.
+The report is presented in a variety of ways, including tables, figures, and publicly available data from public sector procurement activity recorded in AusTender.

 The objective of the audit was to assess whether the Department of Health and Aged Care has effectively managed the expansion of telehealth services during and post the COVID-19 pandemic.